BrankoVukmirovic/Ally-Py-docs/architectural-overview/software.rst

 | ``indexing``                        | ``ally-api``, \[``ally-core``\]                  | Provides the Indexing API and the REST models content response                                                              |
 +-------------------------------------+--------------------------------------------------+-----------------------------------------------------------------------------------------------------------------------------+

-For instance ``service-gateway`` needs to know what URLs are allowed anonymous access and which URLs are allowed login access, this information is provided also through a RESTful service:
+The ``service-gateway`` needs to know what REST URLs are allowed anonymous access and which URLs are allowed authenticated access, this information is provided also through a RESTful service:

-* The ``service-gateway`` fetches a list of gateways allowed anonymous access from the RESTful server.
+* The ``service-gateway`` fetches a list of REST URLs allowed anonymous access from the RESTful server.
 All incoming requests are checked against the list of allowed gateways.
-*  In case of user based access the process also involves an authentication of the user with the REST server, based on this process the client receives a session id that the gateway will then recognize.
-The REST server also provides a list of gateways based on a session id.
-Even though the REST server (actually the security plugin) stores and manages the session id it never acts on it, like restricting information or providing other data based on this.
-Actually the security plugin is like a normal plugin is just that his API is recognized and can be used by the gateway service.
+* Requests from authenticated users have a session id recognized by the ``service-gateway``.
+The REST server provides a list of REST URLs based on the session id.
+The security plugin of the REST server stores and manages the session id, but the gateway acts upon it.

-Separate Gateway Example
+External Gateway Example
 ----------------------------------------

-The gateway service can be implemented as any external application that compares the list of allowed gateways provided by the REST server.
+The gateway service can be implemented as any external application that compares the request to the list of allowed gateways provided by the REST server.

-The following image shows a distribution layout composed of two web servers:
+The following image shows a distributed layout composed of two web servers:

-* a gateway proxy that validates the authorization for a certain resource based on information provided by the gateway core plugin
+* a gateway server that authorizes requests based on information provided by the gateway core plugin.
-* the REST server.
+* a REST server the returns the models.

 .. image:: images/application-with-gateway.jpg